AlbertIsernAlvarez/AlbertIsernAlvarez/README.md

 ## Get in touch 🤝

-If you have any questions or would like to get in touch, please feel free to reach out to me via email at albert@kaana.io or through my [LinkedIn profile](https://www.linkedin.com/in/albertisernalvarez/).
+If you have any questions or would like to get in touch, please feel free to reach out to me through my [LinkedIn profile](https://www.linkedin.com/in/albertisernalvarez/).
 I look forward to hearing from you!

 ![GitHub followers](https://img.shields.io/github/followers/AlbertIsernAlvarez?style=for-the-badge)
 ![GitHub User's stars](https://img.shields.io/github/stars/AlbertIsernAlvarez?style=for-the-badge)